Only Poster communication submission is still open

 Submission and review

-When you have your document file ready, gather the following information before entering the submission system:
+When you have your document file ready, gather the following information before sending:

 Content of the Proposal

-In order to clearly understand the content of the presentation proposals, each submission should include:
+In order to clearly understand the content of presentation proposals, each submission should include:

 1. The theme and the domain: Indicate the theme and domain of your presentation